How much hair is normal down there? We asked doctors about this and other pube-related questions

 When the opposite occurs and too little pubic hair is present, this can mean a woman has an adrenal issue where not enough androgen is produced.
 Too little pubic hair “could be associated with general aging, as our production declines with age, particularly over age 40,” Dr. Gersh said.

 Either way, getting checked out by your doctor is the best way to determine if everything is copacetic or if your pubic hair is pointing out an issue happening in your body.

 The curtains don’t always match the drapes, and can we stop using this expression?

 As you’ll come to find out, your pubic hair and head hair could be completely different from one another, depending on your ethnicity.

 Don’t be shocked if something different is happening down there than what’s going on on your head.
 That’s totally normal.

-Although “there is no biological reason to remove pubic hair,” as Dr. Minkin told us, shaving pubic hair has become more popular and stylish in recent decades.
+Although “there is no biological reason to remove pubic hair,” as Dr. Minkin told us, shaving pubic hair has become more popular in recent decades.
 If you want to try grooming down there, always use a sharp razor on wet skin to lessen the chances of nicking yourself or getting razor burn.
 Also, never use Nair or chemical hair removal creams around your genitals unless they’re formulated for that area.

 For younger women who wish to groom down there, Dr. Gersh recommends trimming the majority of the hair rather than shaving it completely off.
 Begin with shaving only the areas that might peek out from a bathing suit.